 - We give Buckinghamshire governors a collective voice (ie a stronger and more influential one)

-- We liaise and work in partnership with the Local Authority and the Buckinghamshire Learning Trust to promote good governance and school improvement
+- We liaise and work in partnership with the Local Authority to promote good governance and school improvement

 - We represent governors , or coordinate governor representation, in a range of forums and boards within Bucks (look on this website under The Bucks Framework)